emmartins/quickstart/carmart-tx/README.md

 - **DummyTransactionManagerLookup** : This provides with a dummy transaction manager which should only be used for testing.
 Being a dummy, this is not recommended for production use a it has some severe limitations to do with concurrent transactions and recovery.
 - **JBossStandaloneJTAManagerLookup** : If you're running Infinispan in a standalone environment, this should be your default choice for transaction manager.
 It's a fully fledged transaction manager based on JBoss Transactions which overcomes all the deficiencies of the dummy transaction manager.
 - **GenericTransactionManagerLookup** : This is a lookup class that locate transaction managers in the most  popular Java EE application servers _(JBoss, JRun4, Resin, Orion, JOnAS, BEA Weblogic, Websphere, Glassfish)_.
 If no transaction manager can be found, it defaults on the dummy transaction manager.
-- **JBossTransactionManagerLookup** : This lookup class locates the transaction manager running within a JBoss Application Server instance.
+- **JBossTransactionManagerLookup** : This lookup class locates the transaction manager running within a WildFly instance.